Below you’ll find an overview of the top project management software on this list, with screenshots, feature overview, and pricing.

 What is project management software?

 Project management software is software that helps project managers (PMs) plan, execute and control their projects across the five phases of the project lifecycle.
 It’s a suite of tools to help managers, the and stakeholders work together more effectively.
-The ultimate goal of the is to help deliver value more efficiently by facilitating organization, communication, and .
+The ultimate goal of the software is to help deliver value more efficiently by facilitating organization, communication, and .

 This software covers a huge range of functionality – some tools focus on a discrete aspect of project management, like resource management, time tracking, or Gantt charts, while others like do try to do it all.